DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 ``<+COMMAND>`` Plus sign followed by a command.
 Sends AT commands to the WiFi board (ESP8266, ESP32, etc.) There is not space betwen the "+" and the command.

-Users familiar with the AT Command Set of WiFi board may enter commands directly into the serial monitor in real-time or as setup commands in the `mySetup.h file <../../advanced-setup/startup-config.html>`_.
+Users familiar with the AT Command Set of WiFi board may enter commands directly into the serial monitor in real-time or as setup commands in the :doc:`mySetup.h file <../../advanced-setup/startup-config>`.
 This allows users to override the default WiFi connect sequence or to send any command to change a WiFi device setting.

 ``<+X>`` A special command to force the "connected" flag to on inside the CS so that our loop will start seeing network traffic.
 If your code creates a connection outside of our normal WiFi code, this provides a way for you to notify the CS that it needs to process commands on a connection you created.